 Change Your Perspective

-Leading a healthy lifestyle does not have to mean dieting or high intensity work-outs or missing out on events & activities you enjoy.
+Leading a healthy lifestyle does not have to mean dieting, high intensity work-outs, or missing out on events & activities you enjoy.

 If your friends want to go to a restaurant and they’ve invited you to come along, you don’t have to say “no” every time.
 Sometimes, if you’ve been sticking really well to your plan, you can even just allow yourself a “cheat meal.”

-There are times, though, when you know you need to stick to your plan, and going to a restaurant can feel like a sober alcoholic walking into a liquor store.
+There are times, though, when you know you need to stick to your plan.
+Going to a restaurant can feel like a sober alcoholic walking into a liquor store.

 Depending on your plan of choice, often the items that are most likely to fall within your plan will be grouped together.

-For example, Hubs and I don’t eat sugars or grains, so if we go to a restaurant, we focus our vision on the steak and salad sections of the menu and avoid even acknowledging the pasta or the sandwiches.
+For example, Hubs and I don’t eat sugars or grains.
+So if we go to a restaurant, we focus our vision on the steak and salad sections of the menu.
+We avoid even acknowledging the pasta or the sandwiches.

 When I was counting calories, I knew the restaurants that kept a separate low-calorie menu and would only look at that menu.
 If we were at a restaurant that didn’t have that type of menu, I would typically just focus on the salads and always got my dressing on the side.

 Losing weight doesn’t have to mean losing your social life.
 If it’s been too long, give your best friend a call and set a dinner date right now.
 It is possible to enjoy life when you’re losing weight, and to enjoy a healthy lifestyle all around.
 Sometimes, you just need to adjust your perspective.